Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Discussion

 \section{Discussion}

-In this work, we have studied Wikidata discussions to understand how editors disagree in collaborative knowledge graphs.
+In this work, we have studied Wikidata discussions to understand how editors disagree in collaborative KGs.
 We found disagreements, identified controversial threads, investigated the main themes, and explored their characteristics through a variety of measurements.
-Additionally, we studied the argumentation structure and editors' roles in argumentation.
+Additionally, we studied the argumentation techniques and editors' roles in argumentation.

 \textbf{$RQ1$} showed that $30\%$ of the analysed threads identified as controversial.
-For the two channels related to properties, \textit{Properties for deletion} attract more disagreements and include longer discussions, than \textit{Property proposal}.
+Among the two channels related to properties, \textit{Properties for deletion} attract more disagreements and include longer discussions, than \textit{Property proposal}.
 In addition, in \textbf{$RQ2$} we found that for \textit{Property proposal} a few votes are enough to take decisions.
-These results suggest that the community takes fast decisions on creating properties, and it is worth further analysis of whether these fast decisions in creating properties impact the quality of Wikidata.
+These results suggest that the community takes fast decisions on creating properties, and it is worth further analysis of whether these decisions impact the quality of Wikidata.

 \textbf{$RQ2$} indicated that the most frequently identified theme of controversy in Wikidata is the process controversy ($52\%$).
-This contrasts the results related to Wikipedia and open-source software development projects where the most frequent type is the task controversy \cite{arazy2013stay, filippova2016effects}.
+This contrasts the results related to Wikipedia and open-source software development projects where the most frequent type is the task controversy \citep{arazy2013stay, filippova2016effects}.
 The difference in these results between the peer-production projects may come from the nature of the projects and the purpose of the analysed discussion channels.
-In collaborative knowledge graphs, the goal is to create a structural artifact using cognitive knowledge but also procedural rules, like editing item pages and following similar taxonomies with other cases in the project (similar to process controversy), while in Wikipedia, for example, writing an article is more related to cognitive knowledge (similar to task controversy).
-This particular difference in knowledge graphs compared to other peer-production projects may imply the need for clear policies or extra guidelines related to the process of edit and the hierarchy of data, i.e. classes, subclasses, etc.
+In collaborative KGs, the goal is to create a structural artifact using cognitive knowledge but also procedural rules, like editing item pages and following similar taxonomies with other cases in the project (similar to process controversy), while in Wikipedia, for example, writing an article is more related to cognitive knowledge (similar to task controversy).
+This particular difference in KGs compared to other peer-production projects may imply the need for clear policies or extra guidelines related to the process of editing and the hierarchy of data, i.e. classes, subclasses, and so on.